DSC_0218-006.JPG

 Kerið crater and Nykurinn - the Water-kelpie in South Iceland

-Kerið in Grímsnes is quite an impressive lake-filled oval-shaped volcanic crater, formed in a volcanic eruption some 6,500 years ago.
-Folklore is connected to the lake in the crater which tells us about a water kelpie living in the lake.
-In this travel-blog I am going to tell you a little bit about the craters, the water kelpie, and the settlers of this area in South Iceland.
-Top photo: looking into the crater Kerið crater Kerið crater is the northern end of a row of craters, called the Tjarnarhólar craters, but they are russet to bright red in colour.
-The beautiful russet-coloured Kerið
+Kerið in Grímsnes is a quite impressive, oval-shaped volcanic crater filled with a lake, formed during a volcanic eruption some 6,500 years ago.
+Folklore is connected to the lake in the crater, which tells of a water kelpie living there.
+In this travel blog, I am going to tell you a little bit about the craters, the water kelpie, and the settlers of this area in South Iceland.
+Top photo: looking into the crater Kerið crater Kerið crater is the northern end of a row of craters called the Tjarnarhólar craters, which are russet to bright red in colour.
+The beautiful russet-coloured Kerið cr

 The Golden Circle in Iceland looks quite magical in the Wintertime